-The study of biology opens the doors to a fascinating world, from the biomolecules to the functioning of ecosystems.
-The University of Fribourg offers a multidisciplinary study programme leading to the degree of Master of Science in Biology, placing a special emphasis on the development of students' scientific capabilities, such as independent thinking, problem-solving skills, critical evaluation of data, oral and written communication skills, and the ability to work in a team.
+The study of biology opens the doors to a fascinating world, from biomolecules and their regulation to the analysis of behaviour.
+The University of Fribourg offers a multidisciplinary study programme leading to the degree of Master of Science in Molecular Life and Health Sciences, placing a special emphasis on the development of students' scientific capabilities, such as independent thinking, problem-solving skills, critical evaluation of data, oral and written communication skills, and the ability to work in a team.
 English is the main language for all activities, but students can choose to take their exams in English, French or German.

-As a Master's student, you will deepen your knowledge of modern biological sciences and acquire techniques needed in basic research as well as in practical applications.
-An agreement with the Universities of Bern and Neuchâtel (Framework Convention BENEFRI) allows you to take elective courses in these Institutions and have them credited for the study programme in Fribourg.
+As a master's student, you will deepen your knowledge of modern biological sciences and acquire techniques needed in basic research as well as in practical applications of academic research.
 The courses, obligatory and elective, are accompanied by discussions, presentations by students and project writing exercises.
-As a Master's student you are integrated in one of the research teams and have the opportunity to experience all aspects of the daily life of a research scientist, gaining extensive experience in academic research, learning to plan, carry out, analyse and presenting research.
-You will also have the possibility to participate in teaching practical courses and other assisting activities for which you are paid by the hour.
+An agreement with the Universities of Bern and Neuchâtel (BENEFRI Framework Convention) allows you to take elective courses in these Institutions and have them credited for the study programme in Fribourg.
+The master thesis (60 ECTS credits for the 120 ECTS research options, and 45 ECTS credits for the 90 ECTS «Teaching» option) is carried out in one of the research teams, giving the student the opportunity to experience all aspects of the daily life of a research scientist, learning to plan, carry out, analyse, and present research.
+You may also have the possibility to participate in teaching practical courses and other assisting activities for which you are paid by the hour.

-The Department of Biology of the Faculty of Science offers four different orientations for the Master of Science in Biology:
+The Department of Biology of the Faculty of Science and Medicine offers five options for the Master of Science in Molecular Life and Health Sciences:

-This orientation is centred on the mechanisms that govern animal development in the following animal model systems: The fruit fly Drosophila melanogaster, the nematode Caenorhabditis elegans, the zebra fish Danio rerio and the mouse.
-Research groups investigate molecular aspects of regeneration, cell differentiation, neuronal outgrowth and connectivity, behaviour, chemoreceptors, and aging.
-The tools employed are molecular genetics, molecular biology, protein analysis, microscopy and imaging, behavioural analysis and many more;
+This option is centred on the molecular mechanisms that govern animal development in various model systems including the fruit fly Drosophila melanogaster, the nematode Caenorhabditis elegans, the zebrafish Danio rerio, and marine chordates.
+Research groups investigate molecular aspects of regeneration, cell differentiation, epigenetics, gamete formation and aging.
+Our research focuses on fundamental aspects of molecular genetics and cell biology, and often correlates with perspectives on understanding human diseases.
+The tools employed are among others, molecular genetics, molecular biology, protein analysis, microscopy and imaging, and morphology.

 Academic and professional openings

-Graduates find job opportunities for example as researchers in biotech companies, or in laboratories for quality control (pharmaceutical or agroalimentary industry), as environmental research consultant, biosafety officer or scientific collaborator at various offices and departments of the Swiss Confederation, sales representative for biotech companies, college teachers and many other jobs in fields as diverse as crop protection, animal and human health, or in areas linked to the environment.
-In short, with a Master's degree in Biology, you can apply for positions that require a solid knowledge in biology, the ability to communicate and to view science under a critical angle, and some practical experience and skills.
-The Master's degree also paves the way to doctoral studies (Ph.D.).
-During their Ph.D., students learn how to conduct independent research.
-During the period of 3-4 years, the Ph.D. student receives a salary and is exposed to the international research community through meetings and publications.
+The 120 ECTS master programme in Molecular Life and Health Sciences prepares students for careers inside and outside academia.
+For example, holders of this MSc degree find job opportunities as researchers in biotech companies, in laboratories for quality control (pharmaceutical or alimentary industry), as laboratory manager, biosafety officer or scientific collaborator at various offices and departments of the Swiss Confederation, sales representative for biotech companies, and other jobs related to animal and human health, molecular life sciences, and biochemistry.
+It also gives access to the DEEM/LDM and is therefore suitable for future teachers at the secondary level II.
+In other words, with a master programme in Molecular Life and Health Sciences, you can apply for positions that require a solid knowledge in molecular biology, the ability to communicate and to view science under a critical angle, and practical experience and skills.
+The master's degree also paves the way to doctoral studies (PhD).
+During their PhD, students learn how to conduct independent research, receive a salary and are exposed to the international research community through meetings and publications.
 Doctoral studies followed by a postdoctoral experience represent the typical way to access academic positions as well as positions in the upper management of industry in Switzerland and abroad.

 Structure of studies